Edward Bridges, 1st Baron Bridges: Early life

 Bridges was born on 4 August 1892 in Yattendon in Berkshire.
-He was the son of Robert Bridges, later Poet Laureate, and the pianist (Mary) Monica Waterhouse, daughter of the architect Alfred Waterhouse and niece of Price Waterhouse co-founder, Edwin Waterhouse.
+He was the son of Robert Bridges, later Poet Laureate, and the pianist (Mary) Monica Waterhouse, daughter of the architect Alfred Waterhouse and niece of Price Waterhouse co-founder Edwin Waterhouse.
 He was educated at Eton and Magdalen College, Oxford.

 Career

 Military service

-Bridges then fought in the First World War with the Oxfordshire and Buckinghamshire Light Infantry.
-He achieved the rank of captain and was awarded the Military Cross.
+Bridges then fought in the First World War with the Oxfordshire and Buckinghamshire Light Infantry, eventually achieving the rank of captain and being awarded the Military Cross.

 Public service

 He later joined the Civil Service and in 1938 he was appointed Cabinet Secretary, succeeding Sir Maurice Hankey.
 Bridges remained in this post until 1946, when he was made Permanent Secretary to the Treasury and Head of the Home Civil Service, a position he held until 1956.
-In his post-war memoirs, Winston Churchill praised Bridges' wartime work as Secretary to the War Cabinet, writing that not only was Bridges "an extremely competent and tireless worker, but he was also a man of exceptional force, ability, and personal charm, without a trace of jealousy in his nature."
+In his post-war memoirs, Winston Churchill praised Bridges' wartime work as Secretary to the War Cabinet, writing that not only was Bridges "an extremely competent and tireless worker, but he was also a man of exceptional force, ability, and personal charm, without a trace of jealousy in his nature".

+During his time as the Head of the Home Civil Service, Bridges promoted the opening of the Civil Service Club, which was a gift from Queen Elizabeth II by her wish, to be applied to some object of general benefit to the Civil and Foreign Services using the balance of the Wedding Fund collected by the Home Civil Service and the Foreign Service on the occasion of her wedding to Lieutenant Philip Mountbatten.
+The Civil Service Club has a meeting room named in honour of Bridges.

-After his retirement Lord Bridges served as Chancellor of the University of Reading.
-Moreover, he was given honorary degrees from several universities and appointed a Fellow of the Royal Society.
+After his retirement, Bridges served as Chancellor of the University of Reading.
+He was given honorary degrees from several universities and appointed a Fellow of the Royal Society.
 He also published The State and the Arts, Romanes Lecture for 1958, Oxford, and The Treasury (Oxford University Press, 1964).